Researcher Engineear @ InstaDeep

 Yunguan Fu, Maria R. Robu, Bongjin Koo, Crispin Schneider, Stijn van Laarhoven, Danail Stoyanov, Brian Davidson, Matthew J. Clarkson, Yipeng Hu

-Accepted to MICCAI 2019 Medical Image Learning with Less Labels and Imperfect Data Workshop, arXiv
+Accepted to MICCAI 2019 Medical Image Learning with Less Labels and Imperfect Data Workshop (acceptance rate is 35%), arXiv

 - Implemented image segmentation using U-Net and semi-supervised Mean Teacher model for laparoscopic images.

 - Demonstrated that the specific training method of Mean Teacher is responsible for the performance improvement besides the additional unlabeled data.

 - Demonstrated that adding more unlabeled data potentially could provide similar performance improvement compared to using more labeled data.

 Ranked Reward: Enabling Self-Play Reinforcement Learning for Combinatorial Optimization